Merck seeks FDA authorization for Covid treatment pill - RFI

 Efficacy was said to hold up against variants of concern, including Delta, and the drug had a good safety profile.

-Experts have said it is not a miracle cure and should complement vaccines, not replace them.

-Merck said in the statement that it expects to produce 10 million courses of treatment by the end of 2021, with more courses expected to be produced in 2022.
+Merck said in the statement that it expects to produce 10 million five-day-courses of treatment by the end of 2021, with more courses expected to be produced in 2022.

 Merck said it "plans to implement a tiered pricing approach based on World Bank country income criteria to reflect countries' relative ability to finance their health response to the pandemic."